elasticpath/elasticpath-dev/docs/promotions-builder/promotions-builder-codes/create-first-time-shopper-code.md

 ## Errors

-The following error is returned when you attempt to create a code with `uses` or `user` parameters:
+For first time shoppers, the following error is returned when you attempt to create a code with `uses` or `user` parameters:

 ```json
 {